kshaffer/theory4/syllabus.md

 One goal of the music theory course sequence is to demistify musical structure, to help you as current and aspiring professional musicians understand the ways in which a variety of types of music are constructed, and what meanings can be attached to those structures.
 And if theory represents the conceptual side of musical structure and meaning, then aural skills represents (part of) the practical side ― uniting meaning with structure through musical practice.

-This year, we will be piloting the combination of theory and aural skills into a single course.
+This year, we are piloting the combination of theory and aural skills into a single course.
 Since the combination of theory and practice is often referred to as *praxis*, we could easily call this course Music Praxis.
 Some universities that treat these topics together call it simply Musicianship.
 We'll just call it Music Theory and Aural Skills.
 But note that this year, we will not be treating "written" and "aural" as two separate entities.
 Theory and practice, concept and embodiment, are inextricably linked in reality, and we will intentionally link them in our work this year.

 Because this is a pilot, there are a few administrative things that are less than ideal.
 For one, this combined course will receive two final grades ― one for theory and one for aural skills.
 There will also be separate D2L sites.
 We will do everything we can to make the logistics as smooth as possible.
 But please be patient with the institutional bureaucracies and technological intricacies.